-Parlays and NFL betting markets go together like, well, Thanksgiving and football!
-NFL football parlays are easily the most wagered bet type in pro football betting markets aside from straight wagers, but teasers are a close second in popularity.
+NFL parlays are easily the most wagered bet type in pro football betting markets aside from straight wagers on sides and totals.

-This is one of the biggest mistakes that bettors make when it comes to betting parlays, especially those betting football, either pro or college.
-Too many football gamblers don´t follow the football parlays rules and decide to try and take a shot at the whole slate and will often place 8-10 team parlays.
+Too many football gamblers don´t follow the NFL parlays rules and decide to try and take a shot at the whole slate, often placing 8-10 team parlays.
 They’re playing right into the hands of the oddsmakers.

-Parlays can be profitable (although, most times it’s still usually better to place straight wagers) but certainly not when they’re more than three teams or selections.
-The sportsbooks increase rapidly to deal with in the increased risk of each payout.
+Parlays can be profitable (although, most times it’s still usually better to place straight wagers) but they are certainly not profitable when there are more than three teams or selections.
+The sportsbooks adjust their odds rapidly to deal with the increased risk of each payout.
 This is why we recommend limiting your parlays to 2-3 selections.

 With two teams, the offshore betting odds are +264 at most sportsbooks.
 The true odds of this parlay are +300.
 With three teams, the offshore odds are +600, but the true odds are +700.
-The bookies have an advantage here, but it’s much slimmer one than they do at the higher levels.
+The bookies have an advantage here, but it’s a much slimmer one than the one they get as the number of teams increases.

 NFL Football Parlay Example

 The image in this section is a typical example of how an NFL parlay bet slip looks like.
 As you can see, it consists of 3 selections on 3 individual outcomes for different football games that take place chronologically.